sitgang/Dianping-Spider/README.md

 # Dianping-Spider
-Using this framework-free spider I crawled 123GB html page from http://www.dianping.com/ and extracted 144 million comment items from it.
-Then aggregate with restaurant.
-In the end we only need to process 20 thousand items.

 This spider was conducted during May 2017.
+It is a series of scripts that crawled 123G html page from dianping.com and extracted 144 million comment items from the pages.
+Most of the program does not necessarily work since they are for analytical use thus are coded in convenient yet unrecyclable fashion.
+The exposition is for inspectors to evaluate my programming ability.